 Series 7 conform in regard to stability to:

 Legs and all other metal components of the series 7 are recyclable

 No risk of the release of formaldehyde through surface treatment with polyurethane varnish

 |Warranty||5 year warranty on manufacturing defects

-Register your stool at fritzhansen.com/MY-REPUBLIC and take advantage of an extended warranty.
+Register your stool at fritzhansen.com/my-fh and take advantage of an extended warranty.
 Register your Fritz Hansen bar stool within 3 months from the date of purchase and receive: